oldh-at/key-generation/README.md

 # key-generation
-Generate blobs of random noise for keys
+Generate 1GB of blobs of random noise for keys using OneRNG.

-# OneRNG Random Data Generator

-Generate 1GB of 256-bit (32-byte) true random data blobs from a [OneRNG](https://onerng.info/) hardware random number generator on a Raspberry Pi 5.

 ## Overview